From top to bottom line: Everest closing means financial hit

 "They have no income right now.
 Nothing," Apa Sherpa said.
 "But the government made the right decision.
 The lives are more important."

-According to Ang Tshering, a mountaineering expert in Nepal, the mountaineering industry brings in about $300,000 annually — and most of it during the spring climbing season that begins in March and ends in May.
+According to Ang Tshering, a mountaineering expert in Nepal, the mountaineering industry in the region brings in about $300 million annually — and most of it during the spring climbing season that begins in March and ends in May.

 "The closure of the mountains has made thousands of people jobless in the mountaineering community," Tshering said.

-Note: This story was corrected to show the mountaineering industry in Nepal brings in $300 million annually.